noslav7/homeworks/README.md

-The repository contains the Open school homeworks' project.
+The repository contains the project on the following topics:
 Topics covered:
 1. Aspect-oriented programming (AOP)
 2. Kafka